 Daches, S., Kovacs, M., George, C., Yaroslavsky, I., Kiss, E., Vetro, A., Dochnal R., Benak, I., Baji, I., Halas, K., Makai, A., Kapornai, K. & Rottenberg, J. (2017).
 Childhood adversity predicts reduced physiological flexibility during the processing of negative affect among adolescents with major depression histories.
 International Journal of Psychophysiology, 121, 22-28.

 Daches, S., Vine, V., Layendecker K., George, C. & Kovacs, M. (2018).
 Family functioning as perceived by parents and young offspring at high and low risk for depression.
 Journal of Affective Disorders, 226, 355-360.

-Daches, S., Vine, V., George, C. & Kovacs, M. (In Press).
+Daches, S., Vine, V., George, C. & Kovacs, M. (2019).
 Adversity and Depression: The Moderating Role of Stress Reactivity Among High and Low Risk Youth.
 Journal of Abnormal Child Psychology.

 My research suggests that there are important behavioral, cognitive, and physiological processes that underlie maladaptive emotion regulation related to risk for depression: 1) Behaviorally, individuals at risk for depression show difficulty sustaining the positive outcomes of emotion regulation, and they fall back to feelings of sadness.
 2) Cognitively, individuals who tend to ruminate in response to distress show difficulty inhibiting negative and self-relevant information and those who are trained in inhibition subsequently report less rumination and improved cognitive abilities.
 3) Physiologically, individuals at risk for depression who experience more negative life events show less parasympathetic flexibility in response to distress.
 Furthermore, increased reactivity to distress among those individuals predict worse emotional outcomes.